New York City

 Her campaign for the Russian presidency is, in theory, a straight-up protest candidacy, with the slogan, “Sobchak against all.”
 She has acknowledged that she cannot win the Russian election, which she calls rigged.
 Votes for her, she says, will amount to a message from Russians who want to express general dissatisfaction with Russia’s dire economy, pervasive corruption and crackdowns on civil society.

-But while Sobchak may claim to offer a voice to unhappy Russians everywhere, the truth is that her liberal views are certain to alienate many voters.
+But while Sobchak may claim to offer a voice to unhappy Russians everywhere, the truth is her liberal views are certain to alienate many voters.

-She keeps criticizing Crimea, for example, even though Putin’s annexation of the Ukrainian peninsula was was incredibly popular, sending his net approval rating up to around 70% from the mid-20s the year prior.
+She keeps criticizing Crimea, for example, even though Putin’s annexation of the Ukrainian peninsula was incredibly popular, sending his net approval rating up to around 70% from the mid-20s the year prior.
 Crimea “isn’t what worries people—they’re a lot more worried about their housing, about poverty, poor wages,” Sobchak responded to this.
 “My goal is to show them the link between their low wages and bad housing and the huge money that’s now being spent on Crimea and the sanctions that affect their levels of pay.”

 The other motivation for her campaign, Sobchak says, is the chance to go on state TV and give new perspectives to what she calls a “brainwashed” population.
 That means supporting LGBT rights, decrying Crimea, and calling for marijuana to be legalized in order to stem Russia’s intravenous drug epidemic.
 “I don’t care if someone doesn’t like it because I want people to start thinking in a different way about things,” she tells the Columbia audience.